flashfoxter/OpenStreamer/README.md

 #### Issues:
   - Recording right after run (Need record by click record button)
-  - Aspect ration issues: with record and play picture, also with timestamp text
+  - Aspect ratio issues: with record and play picture, also with timestamp text
   - Text is static (Need dynamic timestamp with sprites sheet font)

 #### Challenges: